namratabhattacharya/CellAtlasSearch/README.md

 ---
 **NOTE**

-Cell Atlas Search can be accessed from <http://cellatlassearch.iiitd.edu.in/cellatlassearch/index.php> from 28 January, 2022.
+Cell Atlas Search can be accessed from [here] <http://cellatlassearch.iiitd.edu.in/cellatlassearch/index.php> from 28 January, 2022.

 ---